8608311411IIIT/javap_1c/README.md

-# javap_1c
+# Number Swap (javap_1c)
-swapping of two numbers
+Swapping of two numbers without using a third variable.

+Example :
+We input two numbers: 5 and 7
+Output will be : 7 and 5